 Have you done some travel photography that has captured a sense of the place you visited?
 What aspects did you choose to photograph?
 Please share them in the comments below.

 Daniel Korzeniewski is a Miami-based travel photographer whose work has appeared in several publications.
-He contributes to various stock photography outlets and often leads photography travel tours.
-Find more about his work, travel adventures, and upcoming tours at his website here.
+He contributes to various stock photography outlets and leads photo tours here at Digital Photo Mentor.
+Find more about his work, travel adventures at his website here.
 You can also follow him on Instagram.